connorpmullins/connorpmullins.github.io/_posts/2025-05-29-mental_model_preempting_bottlenecks.markdown

 This post attempts to identify how organizations should re-prioritize and re-staff to best capture the increasing force-multiplier of AI tooling.

-The bulk of this discussion will related to changes in software development, with non-software tooling and its ramifications discussed at the end.

 <br/>

 ---